-For every document that you file with the Court, you must also serve a copy on every other party in the action.
-Your filing must include a certificate of service as the last page of everything you file.
-The certificate of service must state that you served every other party, how you served each party, and on what date you served that party.
+For every document that you file with the Court, you must also send a copy to all of the parties in the action.
+Your filing must include a certificate of service on the last page.
+The certificate of service must state that you served every other party, how you served them, and on what date you served them.
 If you fail to follow these instructions, your filing may be rejected and your case may be dismissed.
-See Local Rule 5.01 and Federal Rule of Procedure 5 for more information.
+See Local Rule 5.01 and Federal Rule of Civil Procedure 5 for more information.